 Editing your resume by taking out information or including your recent experiences and new skills sounds like a lot of work, but it doesn’t have to be.

-Let’s go over why and how often you should update your resume, followed by some tips on how to upgrade your existing resume and make it stand out in 2022.
+Here’s why and how often you should update your resume, followed by 10 tips on how to upgrade your existing resume and make it stand out in 2023.

 Why is updating your resume important?